 - Desk workers are especially vulnerable due to prolonged sitting and poor posture

-The Pressure Numbers That Matter
+The Pressure Numbers You Need to Know

-Why Athletic Conditioning Isn’t Enough
+Why Strength Training Isn’t Enough

 Breaking Up Scar Tissue Through Movement

-Types of Movement That Make a Difference
+The Types of Movement That Actually Work

 - Step 1: As soon as you feel a sneeze coming, quickly place both hands on your knees or thighs